zsayed1/KubernetesProject/README.md

 # KubernetesProject

-Since kubenetes is a complex structure.
+Kubenetes is one of the complex client-server architecture.
 It takes a while to understand it and work on it.
 To learn, I enrolled in an interesting course about kubenetes for beginners and thought to create my own repo for documenting the knowledge for future use.
 I have explored, learned, and performed various operations on kubernetes, which are as follows:-

 * Installing ***kubernetes and minikube*** for testing the cluster locally.
 * Deploying a basic ***tomcat server*** to learn how to create, apply, expose and describe a deployment.